Skip to main content

 A Successful Venture in Silicon Valley

-Brad Under Smith’s leadership, Intuit experienced significant growth.
-Building on Intuit’s strong foundation and enduring mission, Smith cultivated an agile, innovative culture and led initiatives to reimagine and reinvent the company.
-During his tenure, Intuit expanded its product offerings and embraced emerging technologies, improving the financial lives of millions worldwide.
-Intuit consistently ranked among the top 100 best places to work and was recognized as one of the most-admired software companies each year.
+Under Smith’s leadership, Intuit experienced significant growth.
+Building on it's already strong foundation and enduring mission, Smith cultivated an agile, innovative culturethat empowered the company to reimagine its products, modernize its platforms, and expand globally, improving the financial lives of millions worldwide.
+During his tenure, Intuit consistently appeared on Fortune’s “100 Best Companies to Work For” list and was regularly ranked among the world’s most-admired software companies by the publication.

-Brad Before being named CEO, Smith was senior vice president and general manager of Intuit’s Small Business Division, overseeing QuickBooks, Quicken and Payroll products.
-He previously led the company’s Consumer Tax Group, which produces TurboTax, the nation’s leading consumer tax preparation software, but began his Intuit career leading the Accountant Central community, cultivating relationships and delivering services for accounting professionals.
+Before being named CEO, Smith led the Accountant Central community, cultivating relationships and delivering services for accounting professionals.
+After he was named senior vice president and general manager of Intuit’s Small Business Division, Smith oversaw QuickBooks, Quicken, and Payroll products.
+He also led the company’s Consumer Tax Group, which produces TurboTax, the nation’s leading consumer tax preparation software.

 Brad D. Smith’s Return to West Virginia

 Since receiving his honorary degree in 2016, Smith has transitioned from the business world to philanthropy and education.
 Growing up in Kenova, West Virginia, he had always aspired to one day return to his home state and continue to contribute to its revitalization.
-With a mission to uplift Appalachia as a place to dream, work, and live, Smith has been steadfast in his work to ensure all West Virgnian’s are proud to call The Mountain State home.
+With a mission to uplift Appalachia as one of the best places to dream, work, and live, Smith has been steadfast in his efforts to ensure all West Virginians - native or transplant - are proud to call the Mountain State their home.

 In October 2021, Smith was named the President of Marshall University, the 38th individual elected to the role, and the first alum to hold the position, officially beginning his term on January 1, 2022.
 Smith has always found ways to show his devotion to the school, and in 2019, established the Brad D. Smith Business Incubator, a space designed to support emerging entrepreneurs in Huntington, WV.
 Startups accepted into the program work and learn alongside other dedicated entrepreneurs and receive support to better accelerate local growth and community building.